-In the past few years, researchers proposed to extract spatial information from MTS and form a graph structure.
-Then the problem of time series anomaly detection is converted to detect anomalies of time series given their graph structures and GNNs have been used to model those graphs.
-The structure of GNNs is shown in Fig. \ref{fig:gnn}.
-In GNNs, pairwise message passing is the key approach, so that graph nodes iteratively update their representations by exchanging information with each other.
-In the models for MTS anomaly detection, each dimension (metric) is represented as a single node in the graph and we represent our node set as $V = {1, \ldots, d}$. $E$ represents edges in the graph, and they indicate correlations learned from MTS.
-For node $u /in V$, the message passing layer outputs the following for iteration $k+1$:
+In recent years, researchers have proposed extracting spatial information from MTS to form a graph structure, converting TSAD into a problem of detecting anomalies based on these graphs using GNNs.
+As shown in Fig. \ref{fig:gnn}, GNNs use pairwise message passing, where graph nodes iteratively update their representations by exchanging information.
+In MTS anomaly detection, each dimension is a node in the graph, represented as $V = \{1, \ldots, d\}$.
+Edges \(E\) indicate correlations learned from MTS.
+For node \(u \in V\), the message passing layer outputs for iteration \(k+1\):

-where $h_u^k$ is the embedding corresponding to each node and $N(u)$ is the set of neighbourhood of node $u$.

-The ability of GNNs to learn the spatial structure enhances the modelling of multivariate time series data containing correlations.
-Generally, GNNs presume that the state of each node is affected by the states of its neighbours \citep{scarselli2008graph}.
-A wide variety of GNN architectures have been proposed, implementing different types of message passing.
-The graph convolution network (GCN) \citep{kipf2016semi} models a node's feature representation by aggregating its one-step neighbours.
-Graph attention networks (GATs) \citep{velivckovic2017graph} are based on this approach, but instead of using a simple weight function for every neighbour, they use an attention function to compute different weights for each neighbours.